 The two laws and why they clash with one another

 Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA): EPA registers or reregisters pesticides (pesticides have to be reregistered every 15 years) under this act which states that there must be no unreasonable adverse effects to humans or the environment when accounting for the economic, social, and environmental costs (risks) and benefits of pesticide use.
 The pesticide companies provide data for studies that EPA has determined are necessary to assess pesticide risks.
 These data requirements are for ‘general pesticide use’, i.e., the companies do not need to provide information on whether the pesticide may harm species at certain locations or times of use.
 EPA then evaluates the data and, if the pesticide is found to comply with FIFRA standards, it issues a registration.
-No permit or approvals are needed thereafter (exceptions are restricted use pesticides) but EPA can require additional data from companies after registration.
+No permit or approvals are needed thereafter (exceptions are restricted use pesticides) but the EPA can require additional data, including data on potential risk to listed species, from companies after pesticide registration.
 If companies fail to provide the data, EPA can suspend the pesticide’s registration if they believe the continued use of the pesticide will cause unreasonable hazard to listed species.

 How the two laws conflict (summarized):

 |Endangered Species Act||Federal Insecticide, Fungicide, and Rodenticide Act|